Diseases & Conditions

 Frozen shoulder, also called adhesive capsulitis, causes pain and stiffness in the shoulder.
 Over time, the shoulder becomes very hard to move.

-After a period of worsening symptoms, frozen shoulder tends to get better, although full recovery may take up to 3 years.
+After a period of worsening symptoms, a frozen shoulder tends to get better, although full recovery may take up to 3 years.
 Physical therapy, with a focus on shoulder flexibility, is the primary treatment recommendation for frozen shoulder.

 To help your shoulder move more easily, synovial fluid lubricates the shoulder capsule and the joint.